-Unlike some other Indian Ocean destinations I could mention – you know who you are – Zanzibar has more history than you can shake a guidebook at.
+Unlike some other Indian Ocean destinations, I could mention – you know who you are – this guide to Zanzibar has more history than you can shake a guidebook at.

 Invaded on a regular basis over the past millennium by everyone from the Iranians and the Omanis to the Portuguese and the British, Zanzibar is an island laden with stories.